|

 I would have preferred, thought Golradir, to have done

-of approaching the drow unseen) to wait.
-They would be needed
+of approaching the drow unseento wait; they would be

-The trio advanced slowly, keeping the warmth of their bodies,
+The trio advanced slowly, keeping their warm bodies, as far as

-as far as possible, hidden behind the trees.
-The encampment was
+possible, hidden behind the trees.
+The encampment was just as

-just as he remembered it.
-The elves worked their way along its
+Golradir remembered it, and the elves worked their way along its

 northern border, staying high up in the branches.

-natural element and, though some of them appeared to be resting,
+now, was their natural element and, though some of them appeared

-most of them were fully alertwith their weapons to hand.
+to be resting, most of them were fully alertwith their weapons

 But now was not the time to falter.